vsix8625/IronBinX/README.md

 I started coding in 2023, and while I’m excited to share my efforts, I am still learning and may encounter issues in the code.
 Feedback, suggestions, and contributions are welcome as I continue to improve my skills!

+## Features
+- Alias: ibx
+- Options:
+          --init: Initializes ibx in current dir.
+   -i     --install
+   -b     --build: Build an executable based on the config/build.ibx -r     --run: Run the executable created by ibx.
+   -bo    --build-objects: Build objects files from all .c files -lo    --link-objects: Link all objects files in build/objects dir.
+   -bolo  --build-objects-link-objects: Build objects files and link them.
+   -cl    --clean: Send all files inside bin dir to .ironbinx/trash dir.
+   -et    --empty-trash: Permanently removes contents inside .ironbinx/trash dir.
+   -st    --show-trash: Show the contents inside .ironbinx/trash dir.
+   -sb    --show-bin: Show the contents of bin dir.
+   -sbf   --show-build-file: Show the contents of config/build.ibx.

+   - You can run --install in an existing C project to 'install' IronbinX dependencies.
+          This command will create necessary files and directories for ibx to run.
+          eg: A build config file will be created in 'config/build.ibx' with key: value pairs.
+          You can modify values the build.ibx file that will be used with --build and other cmds.
+          eg: "compiler": "gcc"; key, values must be enclosed in double quotes (") and semicolon(;) is required at the end of each pair.
+          Some cmds can be used in a single call each will wait the last to end.
+          eg: In a newly --make <ProjectName> you can cd <ProjectName> then run ibx --init --build --run.
+          This will initialize IronbinX then build the project and run it.
+          eg: Another example is ibx --clean --build.
+              This cmd will remove bin dir and build a new executable.

+          Bin dirs removed with clean will be moved inside .ironbinx/trash with a timestamp of deletion.